Last updated on July 22nd, 2018

 - rodeo contestants (e.g., bronco-riders, steer-ropers, barrel racers).

-The CIC website also has a somewhat confusing list of what scenarios would constitute an “employment relationship,” and what would not.
+The IRCC website also has a somewhat confusing list of what scenarios would constitute an “employment relationship,” and what would not.
 The threshold appears to be whether a performing artist moves beyond a short-term ‘gig’ and into a regular performance basis, usually in the same venue.
-For example, the CIC website states that an employment relationship is not created where a couple hires a band to perform at their wedding, or where a festival hires a signer to perform twice in a weekend.
+For example, the IRCC website states that an employment relationship is not created where a couple hires a band to perform at their wedding, or where a festival hires a signer to perform twice in a weekend.
 However, an employment relationship is created where a dinner theatre hires a foreign singer to perform five nights a week on a weekly basis for four weeks or longer, or where a city contracts a foreign puppeteer to do three shows a day in a park for the whole summer.

 A Note on Bars